Frequently Asked Criminal Defense Law Questions: Legal FAQ

 I am innocent.
 Should I take a lie detector test to prove my case?

-No. In most cases, evidence from lie detectors can only be admitted to the court as evidence if both parties agree to admit the results.
+No. In most cases, California law states that evidence from lie detectors can only be admitted to the court as evidence if both parties agree to admit the results.
 Generally speaking, if it helps your defense, the prosecution will not admit it and if it helps the prosecution, your lawyer will not admit it.
-So ultimately, there is no benefit.
+So ultimately, there is no legal benefit.

 If you’re wondering why police even ask you to take a lie detector then, the answer is simple: this is yet again another way to get you to confess to something.
 Even if the test results aren’t admissible in court, what you say during the test is.

 How can you defend someone you know is guilty?

 This seems to be one of the most common criminal questions people ask when they first meet a lawyer in a social setting.
 Attorneys need to vigorously defend everyone, including the guilty, to ensure the government doesn’t convict people without solid evidence.
 Otherwise it would result in the innocent being snared in the system.
 The guilty are also entitled to a fair process which includes a just sentence and a lawyer fighting for their rights.
 Criminal lawyers are upholding these rights enshrined in our Constitution.

 It’s also worth noting that, contrary to popular belief, an attorney cannot ask a client to take the stand if he knows that person plans to lie.
 So even if an attorney knows the client is guilty, he cannot help that person commit perjury on the stand.